imaustink/tagger/README.md

 $tagger.getValues();
 ```
 ### .tagger().removeLast()
-Removes last tag in list from an instance of .tagger()
+Removes last tag in list from an instance of .tagger().

 ```javascript
 // Setup